kinsey40/pbar/README.md

 Hence, the Update function must be at the bottom of the for-loop.

+## Known Issues
+Currently, there are two main issues relating to pbar.
+Firstly, pbar cannot run multiple progress bars ssimultaneously.
+Secondly, pbar has not been checked to work correctly on Windows OS; this may present problems due to pbars reliant on line ending functionality.

+* Multiple Progress Bars
+* Windows OS

 ## Contributing
 All Contributions to improving this project are welcome!
 Please examine the Contributing file for instructions on how to contribute.